jakebelew/spark-glmnet/README.md

 Following is the process that glmnet executes:
  1. User sets up arrays of values:
     1.1 An array of alpha values.
     1.2 Number of lambda values - default is 100 (glmnet will automatically the series of lambda values).
     1.3 Choose number of k-folds for cross validation.
  2. On each fold:
-   2.1 Generate a model on each combination of alpha and lambda using k-fold training data.
+    2.1 Using Coordinate Descent generate a model on each combination of alpha and lambda using k-fold training data.
     2.2 Test all models on k-fold test data and save accuracies.
  3. Average accuracies across the various folds of results, for each of the alpha/lambda combinations and choose the one combination with highest accuracy.
  4. Train on all of the data using the alpha/lambda combination from step 3 and produce the final (best) model.

-## Developers
+### Developers
     Mike Bowles
     Jake Belew
     Ben Burford

-## Build the code (instructions are for running in Eclipse)
+### Build the code (instructions are for running in Eclipse)
 	$ git clone git@github.com:jakebelew/spark-glmnet.git
 	(create an Eclipse project and import)
 	$ cd spark-glmnet